sankar-nyros/PHP-File-Manager/ReadMe.md

 PHP File Manager(PFM) is an Open Source.

-PFM should be a single button.
-Upon clicking, should prompt user: 1.
+PFM is a single button.
+By clicking it prompts user to: 1.
 Upload New 2.
 Modify Existing.
-If user selects "Upload New", a browse button to upload new file should appear.
+If user selects "Upload New", It allows user to upload files.

-	->If the file is an image (jpeg, gif, png), then On upload, the script should crop and store it in a specified directory in 3 different sizes: 50X50, 100X100 and the original size.
-All the three images should be displayed in the last step showing a success message. - 		->If the file is text file, cropping is not applicable.
+  ->If the file is an image (jpeg, gif, png), then On upload, uploaded image cropped into 3 different sizes: 50X50, 100X100 and the original size.
+Saved in a specified directory.All the three images are displayed after successful upload.
+  ->If the file is text file, cropping is not applicable.

-If "Modify Existing" is selected, allow user to select the file providing radio buttons against existing text files in directory.
-Upon selection, user should be prompted with 'Edit', 'Delete' options.
+If "Modify Existing" is selected, allows user to select the file providing radio buttons against existing text files in directory.
+Upon selection, It displays 'Edit', 'Delete' options.

   ->Edit should allow user to append text from the end of the file.
 Delete removes file permanently from directory.

-The other File Option available should be "File Search".
+The other File Option also available to user is "File Search".
 File Search textbox should be auto-complete matching the file names existing in the directory.
 Search Results should allow user to open/view and also Email the file.

 HOW TO USE